Americana Gallery Highlights

 From their inception, American commemorative coins honored important events and provided interesting keepsakes, while their proceeds helped offset costs and raise funds for various organizations.
 Though authorized by Congress, the sponsoring group purchased their Commemoratives at cost, and were responsible for selling them (at a premium) to the public with proceeds benefiting their cause.
 While some were extremely popular, many fell short of expectations, and the unsold coins were often returned to the Mint for melting.
 Thus, the least popular coins are sometimes the rarest.

 Generations of numismatists, fueled by the excitement of the hunt, have sought and collected commemorative coins for their rarity, their local affiliations, and their historical value.
-Check back soon for the virtual exhibit.
+Choose a case below to begin exploring the exhibit.

 The Baker-Manley Collection of Washingtonia